-discussion around all areas including (but not limited to): infection control/pandemic strategies; complaints received (if any); cultural compliance; staffing, education; quality data; health and safety; hazards; service improvement plans; emergency processes; incidents and accidents; internal audits; and infections.
+incidents and accidents; internal audits; and infections.
 Meetings occurred as scheduled for 2022 and the schedule for 2023 is being implemented.

-The internal audit schedule has been implemented for 2022 and in place for 2023.
+The internal audit schedule was implemented in 2022 and is being implemented for 2023.
 Corrective actions are documented where indicated, to address service improvements with evidence of progress and closure when achieved.
 Quality data and trends in data are posted on a quality noticeboard.
 A quality improvement register is maintained that keeps record of quality initiatives.
-The February 2023 resident satisfaction survey has been completed and indicates that residents have reported high levels of satisfaction with the service provided.
+The August 2022 family/whānau satisfaction survey has been completed and indicates that family/whānau have reported high levels of satisfaction with the service provided.
 Results of the survey have been collated and analysed, and a comprehensive report completed.
-Survey results were communicated to staff and residents (meeting minutes sighted).
+Survey results were communicated to staff and residents and whānau (meeting minutes sighted).

-Tāngata whaikaha have meaningful representation through bimonthly resident meetings and an annual satisfaction survey.
+Tāngata whaikaha are supported by whānau to have meaningful representation through bimonthly resident meetings and completion of an annual satisfaction survey.
 The service benchmarks all their quality data and presents and discuss the data at meetings.
-The management team have an open and transparent decision management process that includes regular staff and residents' meetings.
+The management team review the results of quality data, benchmarking, and feedback from family/whānau to identify barriers to care to improve outcomes for all residents and to provide critical analysis of organisational processes.
+The management team have an open and transparent decision management process that includes regular staff and family/whānau meetings.